 This Annex lays out requirements as to structure and content with which DCA Certificates and Device Certificates shall comply.
 All terms in this Annex shall, where not defined in the Code, this Policy, or the GB Companion Specification, have the meanings in IETF RFC 5759 or IETF RFC 5280.

 Common requirements applicable to DCA Certificates and Device Certificates

-All DCA Certificates and Device Certificates that are validly authorised within the SMKI for use within the scope of the GB Companion Specification and GB Smart Metering:
+All DCA Certificates and Device Certificates that are validly authorised within the SMKI for use within the scope of the GB Companion Specification: